Solomon Blay: Feud with Martin Cash

 In 1843, Martin Cash had been found guilty of the murder of Constable Peter Winstanley who was shot by Cash and died two days later.
 Cash was sentenced to death by hanging, but a last minute reprieve saw him sentenced to transportation for life at Norfolk Island.
 Blay could never understand why Cash was sent to Norfolk Island instead of the gallows.
 When Cash returned to Hobart after the closure of the Norfolk Island penal colony in 1854, the pair paths frequently crossed.
 When meeting, they taunted each other.

 Cash in his memoirs wrote, "Of all the wretches attached to or in the employ of Her Majesty's Government there are none so truly contemptible as the flagellator, and in all my experiences through life I never knew a man with one redeeming feature who ever filled that odious office.
 I generally found them to be treacherous, cruel, and cowardly ..."

 Death and burial

+On August 19, 1897, Blay died from dropsy at the General Hospital in Hobart.
 After Blay's death, he was buried in an unmarked pauper's grave at Cornelian Bay, Hobart, Tasmania.